kavia-common/ai-copilot-web-5313-5322/ai_copilot_backend/README.md

    - Click "Create API Key" or "Get API Key"
    - Copy the generated key and paste it into your `.env` file

-   **Important**: Keep your API key secure and never commit it to version control.
+   Important: Keep your API key secure and never commit it to version control.

 ## Running the Backend